 Ryan resides in Endwell, NY with his wife Carrie, and their daughter Kaylee and son T.J.

-Longtime area high school coach Ed Folli enters his seventh season as an assistant in 2013.
+Longtime area high school coach Ed Folli enters his eighth season as an assistant in 2014.

-Folli brings three decades of baseball experience to the program, having achieved regional and state acclaim as head coach for nearby Union-Endicott High School.
-He also has been recognized for coaching and mentoring MLB all-star and current Baltimore Orioles closer Jim Johnson during Johnson’s scholastic career.
+Folli offers three decades of baseball experience to the program, having achieved regional and state acclaim as head coach for nearby Union-Endicott High School.
+He also has been recognized for coaching and mentoring MLB all-star and current Oakland Athletics closer Jim Johnson during Johnson’s scholastic career.

 In 17 seasons as head coach of the Tigers, Folli captured eight sectional, three regional and two state championships while amassing a 275-93 overall record.